Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Simulation Studies

 \subsection{Simulation Scenario 1}

-In Simulation Scenario 1, we consider a spatial 2D window $D=[0,R]^2\subset\mathbb{R}^2$ and the true regression coefficients in the log-intensity function are assumed to have the clustering patterns shown in the top panel of Figure~\ref{eg0}.
-We simulate the two covariates $\{z_1(u)\}$and $\{z_2(u)\}$ from two independent realizations of a spatial GP with mean zero and an isotropic exponential covariance function taking the form of $\text{Cov}\{z_k(u),z_k(v)\}=\sigma^2\exp(-\Vert u-v\Vert/\phi)$, $k=1,2$, $u,v\in[0,R]^2$, where $\phi$ is the range parameter and we consider $\phi=0.3R$ that corresponds to a moderate spatial correlation setting.
+In Simulation Scenario 1, we consider a spatial 2D window $D= [0,R]^2\subset\mathbb{R}^2$, where the true regression coefficients in the log-intensity function are assumed to have clustering patterns as shown in the top panel of Figure~\ref{eg0}.
+We simulate the two covariates $\{z_1(u)\}$ and $\{z_2(u)\}$ from two independent realizations of a spatial GP with mean zero and an isotropic exponential covariance function taking the form of $\text{Cov}\{z_k(u),z_k(v)\}=\sigma^2\exp(-\Vert u-v\Vert/\phi)$, $k=1,2$, $u,v\in[0,R]^2$, where the range parameter $\phi=0.3R$ corresponding to a moderate spatial correlation setting.

-Under one chosen fixed coefficient pattern, we experiment with a range of $R$ values such that the number of simulated points ranges from $800$ to $6000$ on average, in order to examine the performance of SVCI as the sample size increases with the expanding domain.
-Furthermore, we report the model performance for three different numbers of dummy points $nd$: (a) $\mathtt{nd}<n$; (b) $\mathtt{nd}=n$; (c) $\mathtt{nd}>n$, where $n$ is the number of the observed points.
+Under one chosen fixed coefficient pattern, we experiment with a range of $R$ values to simulate one realization from the Poisson point process model described in Scenario 1 such that the number of simulated points ranges from $800$ to $6000$ on average, in order to examine the performance of SVCI as the sample size increases with the expanding domain.
+Furthermore, we report the model performance for three different numbers of dummy points $\mathbb{nd}$: (a) $\mathtt{nd}^2<m$; (b) $\mathtt{nd}^2=m$; (c) $\mathtt{nd}^2>m$, where $m$ is the number of the observed points.
+We also compare with an LGCP model with intensity function $\log\rho(u)=z(u)^T\bbeta+\phi(u)$, where $\bbeta$ are the constant-coefficients across the domain, and $\phi(u)$ is a spatial Gaussian process with a zero mean and a M\'atern correlation function.

 As discussed in Section \ref{sec:model}, the selection of connection graphs for the fused lasso penalty plays critical roles on the estimation accuracy and computation speed.
-In this study, we compare the performance of SVCI using three types of connection graphs, including the minimum spanning tree graph (MST), the Delaunay triangulation (DTs) and the $K$-nearest neighbor graph ($K$-NNs, $K$ is set to be $3,4,5$).
-We run $100$ repeated experiments of the SVCI model using each connection graph for both SVCI-PL and SVCI-LRL with a fix number of dummy points $\mathtt{nd}=n$.
+In this study, we compare the performance of SVCI using three types of connection graphs, including the minimum spanning tree graph (MST), the Delaunay triangulation (DTs) and the $K$-nearest neighbor graph (K-NNs, $K$ is set to be $3,4,5$).
+Also see a comparison study between $K$-NNs and $r$-NNs in Appendix Section A3.
+We run $100$ repeated experiments of the SVCI model using each connection graph for both SVCI-PL and SVCI-LRL with a fix number of dummy points $\mathtt{nd}^2=m$.